divijghose/firedrake/Firedrake-meeting-2024-01-10.md

 - I dislike that errors in the documentation will not easily be caught.

 ## UZ: ngsPETSc Netgen hierarchy
-JB: Can we fix the failing NG test?

 ## Merge PRs